nikgraf/webvr-experiments/README.md

 ## Hello World (ReactVR)

 This is an experience report/guide to explore ReactVR.
 Keep in mind I had some basic knowledge in 3D-modeling as well as computer graphics beforehand.
-Please ping me on Twitter in case you have questions or I take things for granted you have a hard time to wrap your mind around.
-I'm planning to write a longer getting started guide.
-I highly recommend to read the full [ReactVR docs](https://facebookincubator.github.io/react-vr/docs/getting-started.html).
+Please ping me on Twitter in case you have questions or I take things for granted you have a hard time wrapping your head around.
+I also highly recommend to read the full [ReactVR docs](https://facebookincubator.github.io/react-vr/docs/getting-started.html).
 I did as well :)

 To try out the examples run